 Along with simple dietary and lifestyle changes, certain foods and herbs can really help boost liver health.

 The Chinese herb Bupleurum falcatum is traditionally used to clear heat and inflammation from the liver and encourage circulation and detoxification.
-It is particularly effective for hormonal problems like PMS (if mood swings are your thing, Bupleurum will make you sane again!), painful or irregular periods and anxiety arising from a congested liver, and helps prevent liver cancer in patients with cirrhosis.
+It is particularly effective for hormonal problems like PMS, painful or irregular periods and anxiety arising from a congested liver, and helps prevent liver cancer in patients with cirrhosis.

 Milk thistle seed is another great herb for the liver, helping to increase bile and digestive enzyme production as well as promote detoxification and balance blood sugar levels.

 Other herbs that help clear the liver and support its function include Dandelion, Burdock and Chicory roots.
 Source your herbs from the Lagos market, health food shops or your nearest medical herbalist.

 As for liver-loving foods, eat dark green leaves for a bitter, liver-boosting kick along with Brassica veggies like broccoli, watercress and cauliflower.
 These contain compounds called glucosinolates that promote liver detoxification and help fight cancer and heart disease.

 Sour foods like lemon juice and apple cider vinegar also help cleanse the liver and generally support digestion by increasing digestive juices.